-Switch case statement introduces control flow in our programme and ensures that our code is not cluttered by multiple ‘if’ statements.
+Switch case statement introduces control flow in our program and ensures that our code is not cluttered by multiple ‘if’ statements.

 Hence, our code looks meticulous and transparent to viewers.
 It is a wonderful programming feature that